-Before coming to Woodstock, all Peace Patrollers have to complete a special training program.
-For this, the Foundation invites them to a very special place: to our Volunteers Center in Szadowo-Mill.
-We spared no effort to give this place a special atmosphere and made sure that the time spent there would be truly unforgettable.
-Given that people who talk about their Peace Patrol training program always finishe by saying that they wish to go back to Szadowo, it seems that we succeeded.
-Some lucky Peace Patrollers not only go back to Szadowo but also keep returning there every weekend.
+The training centre is situated in a beautiful area of Poland – surrounded by lovely landscape.
+Some lucky Peace Patrollers not only get to go back to Szadowo-Młyn, but also to keep returning there every weekend.
 How come?
 When you are a Patroller, each training session boosts your chance to go up the Peace Patrol ladder.
 With time, with enough personal involvement and strong will you might even become a Peace Patrol Leader and start training others.
 Everything is possible!

 So who registers for our training?
 The participants, who usually come alone, are people who decided to fight a battle against themselves and against their weaknesses.
 They want to overcome the fear of being alone and of meeting complete strangers.
 After a while, the groups, though created at random, start to become true teams.
-One day later, these people start to see one another as friends.
+One day, these people start to see each other as friends.
 When the training comes to an end, they can all say with confidence: all for one, one for all!
 The Patrollers go back home with a document certifying that they passed the exam and are trained in first aid.
 Apart from this, they know everything they need to know about the legal aspect of working at a mass event.
-Every Patroller receives a special red T-shirt he or she will wear at Woodstock Festival Poland.
+Every Patroller receives a special red T-shirt he or she will wear at Pol'and'Rock Festival.
 These unique T-shirts are worn by the Patrollers for identification – wherever they might be, they will be recognised.